maindconsultingservices/google_twitter_scraper/README.md

 - **X_API_KEY**: API key required in request headers.
 - **X_API_KEY_2**: Alternative API key that works identically to X_API_KEY.
 Either key can be used for authentication.
 - **TWITTER_COOKIES_JSON**: Twitter cookies in JSON format for authentication.
-- **LINKEDIN_COOKIES_JSON**: LinkedIn "li_at" cookie value for authenticated session.
+- **LINKEDIN_COOKIES_LI_AT**: LinkedIn "li_at" cookie value for authenticated session.
 See the "LinkedIn Authentication" section below for instructions on how to get this value.
 - **ENABLE_DEBUG**: Enable debug logging.
 - **VENICE_API_KEY**, **VENICE_MODEL**, **VENICE_URL**, **VENICE_TEMPERATURE**: Configuration for the Venice.ai API used to summarize text.
 - **SENDGRID_API_KEY**: API key for Sendgrid.